Policy and Guidelines

 Victorian Government Schools Agreement 2022

 An employee in the teaching service may pursue a grievance under clause 12(8) of the Victorian Government Schools Agreement 2022.
-The procedures for dealing with such a grievance are available under the procedures and forms available in the Resources tab.
+The procedures for dealing with such a grievance are available under the procedures and forms available in the tab.